Körber: 1990–present

 In the 1990s, the group's grinding machine segment, Schleifring, was under pressure due to restructuring costs, exchange rates, fluctuating commodity prices, and a tough price war within the sector.
 The business division for paper processing expanded during these years.
 Among other things, this was due to the acquisition of two Italian companies for the production and packaging of tissue products and the gradual purchase of a majority holding in a machine manufacturer for the production of envelopes and other paper products.

 Following Körber's passing on August 10, 1992, the company's assets were transferred to the Körber Foundation.
 The Foundation was created on January 1, 1981, through the merger of the Kurt A. Körber Stiftung (established in 1959) and the Hauni Stiftung (established in 1969).
 Until Körber's death, the Foundation had held 34.9 percent of the shares.
 Since then, the group's annual dividend has been paid out completely to the Körber Foundation.

 In 1995, Körber AG became a management holding company, which supervised the group's three business divisions at the time.

 In 2002, the company entered a new market: packaging for pharmaceutical products.
 In the following years, this segment was expanded further through acquisitions.
 It has been a separate business division since 2009.

 In 2012, Körber divested itself of several subsidiaries for paper processing machines, including E. C. H. Will.

 As a result of a number of restructuring measures, Körber was divided into seven business divisions in 2015: Automation, Logistics Systems, Machine Tools, Pharma Systems, Tissue, Tobacco, and Corporate Ventures.
 In 2017, the business division Körber Digital was added.
 It manages the digitization of the group and the development of new digital business models.
 One year later, the group sold the Machine Tools and Automation business divisions.
 Since 2020, the group and its business divisions and companies have appeared as a single, unified brand: Körber.
 The only exception was the Tobacco business division, which operated on the market as the Hauni Group.
 From September 2022 onwards, the Hauni Group was renamed to business division Technologies.

 In early 2022, Körber acquired Siemens Logistics' mail and parcel business to strengthen its Supply Chain business area.
 The company sold its Tissue business division to Valmet in 2023.
+In August 2024, the company announced that Körber Supply Chain Software, a joint venture between Körber and KKR and provider of end-to-end supply chain software solutions, would acquire MercuryGate International, a provider of transportation management systems.[32]
+Since March 2025, the division has been operating under the Infios brand.
+In March 2026, Körber entered into a technology partnership with Nvidia to develop digital twins for logistics facilities.

 Group structure

-The group is active in four business divisions:
+The group is active in three business divisions: